quicwg/base-drafts/draft-ietf-quic-transport.md

 server may send multiple Initial packets.
 The cryptographic key exchange could require multiple round trips or retransmissions of this data.

-The payload of an Initial packet includes a CRYPTO frame (or frames) containing a cryptographic handshake message, ACK frames, or both.
+The payload of an Initial packet includes CRYPTO framed, ACK frames, or both.
 PADDING and CONNECTION_CLOSE frames are also permitted.

 The first packet sent by a client always includes a CRYPTO frame that contains the entirety of the first cryptographic handshake message.
 This packet, and the